trilogy-group/dotnet/README.md

 # Structurizr for .NET

-This GitHub repository is a collection of tooling to help you visualise, document and explore the software architecture of a software system.
-In summary, it allows you to create a software architecture model based upon Simon Brown's [C4 model](https://structurizr.com/help/c4) using C# code, and then export that model to be visualised using tools such as:

-1. [Structurizr](https://structurizr.com): a web-based software as a service and on-premises product to render software architecture diagrams and supplementary Markdown/AsciiDoc documentation.
-1. [PlantUML](docs/plantuml.md): a tool to create UML diagrams using a simple textual domain specific language.
+This GitHub repository is the official client library for the [Structurizr](https://structurizr.com) cloud service and on-premises installation, both of which are web-based publishing platforms for software architecture models based upon the [C4 model](https://c4model.com). __This repository is supported by Structurizr Limited__, as a part of the Structurizr service.

+## A quick example

 As an example, the following C# code can be used to create a software architecture model that describes a user using a software system.